SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/shifter/how-to-use.md

 This will create a xfs file with a 200 GB capacity for every node in the job and mount it at `/tmp` in the image.

+!!! tip

+    **If your job is frequently accessing many temporary files that are local to the node, you may find better performance writing these files to the xfs file.**

 ## Using NERSC's Private Registry